knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

 ### Full site build (optional)

-You can run a complete build of the website with all versions using.
+You can run a complete build of the website with all versions, from any directory run the following script.
 ```
 ./hack/docker/test.sh
 ```